michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0066.md

 - n: any red eruption of the skin
 - n: a series of unexpected and unpleasant occurrences
 ### Family
-rash: rashes, rashest, rashly, rashness+;rashness: rashnesses
+- rash: rashes, rashest, rashly, rashness+
+- rashness: rashnesses
 ### Examples
 - She recalled how wearing a hairpiece caused a rash.
 - Cleveland dressed only 10 players thanks to a rash of recent injuries.